本文へスキップします。

 The TOKYO KEIKI Group also promotes the utilization of our childcare leave system by men in order to support balance between work and childcare.

-In fiscal 2022, 27% of eligible male employees took childcare leave, a higher rate than in the previous year (23.3%).
+In fiscal 2023, 67% of eligible male employees took childcare leave, a much higher rate than in the previous year (27%), by making sure everyone is aware of the system in line with the legal changes.

 Special annual leave program